osuosl/iam/docs/source/figures/README.md

 are automatically built in `<filename>.png` and `<filename>.svg` format and placed in the `_static`.

+To install the `dot` utility to build the graphics in the docs.
+Otherwise it will fail to build updated versions of the graphics.

 ## Example:

 The following will build and produce a fairly useful graph describing key